On minimum integer representations of weighted games: Weighted games with s for two types of voters

-To circumvent some case differentiations in the remaining part we now completely handle the cases where null voters, i.~e.{} voters $i$ such that $\chi(U)=\chi(U\cup\{i\})$ for all subsets $U\subseteq N$, occur.
+To reduce the need for case differentiations in the remaining part we now completely handle the cases where null voters or dummies, i.e.\ voters $i$ such that $\chi(U)=\chi(U\cup\{i\})$ for all subsets $U\subseteq N\backslash\{i\}$, occur.

-\begin{Lemma} For a weighted game with two types of voters, where one class consists of null voters, there exists a unique minimum representation. \end{Lemma} \begin{Proof} In this case the game has only one shift-minimal winning coalition and we can apply the previous theorem. \end{Proof}
+\begin{Lemma} Weighted games with two types of voters, where one class consists of null voters, admit a {\mirep}. \end{Lemma} \begin{Proof} If, as usual, the equivalence classes of the game $\chi$ are given by $N_1$, $N_2$, then $N_2$ has to be the set of null voters.
+By the definition of a null voter each \smin winning vector $(m_1,m_2)$ has to satisfy $m_2=0$.
+Since \smin winning vectors are incomparable, we have $r=1$ and can apply Theorem~\ref{thm_min_rep_2_1}. \end{Proof}

-\begin{Lemma} The weight of a null voter is $0$ in every minimum integer representation of a weighted game and each non-null voter has a weight of at least $1$ in every integer representation. \end{Lemma} \begin{Proof} Replacing the weight to $0$ decreases weights and keeps the representation valid.
-The only integral weight being smaller than $1$ is zero, which would lead to a null voter. \end{Proof}

-In order to prove that each weighted game with two types of voters admits a unique minimum integer representation, we provide a lemma that allows us to restrict our considerations onto the cases, where only two (possibly non-integral) weights are used.